Doridian/LuaJS/README.md

 When you call JS functions from Lua, the function parameters will always be automatically converted to JS equivalents (and internally .unref()'d, except functions).

-You can convert JS objects/arrays to native Lua tables by using jsObject:toTable(recursive), however you can also directly index JS objects from Lua
+You can convert JS objects/arrays to native Lua tables by using jsObject:toTable(recursive), however you can also directly index JS objects from Lua.

+Warning: You need to call all JS functions either like `js.global:alert("testmessage")` or `local alert = js.global.alert; alert(nil, "testmessage")`.
+The first argument will be used as the "this" context in JavaScript.

 Todo
 ----